shamim0754/JavaAdvace/readme.md

     }
 }
 ```
-any object can pass but using generics you can inforce to specific time
+any object can pass but using generics you can inforce to specific type

 update App.java